meshr-net/meshr_tomato-RT-N/readme.txt

 ### Meshr feature list

-  Automatic configuration
+     * Free anonymous Internet.
+Meshr shares and anonymizes your internet connection.
+It provides you free Internet access thru other nodes.
+       You get new virtual network adapter that you can use for anonymous, censorship free access to any website.
+     * P2P distribution.
+Meshr doesn't require Internet for operation.
+It distributes required software thru its users home pages (splashscreens).
+     * Auto-connection.
+Meshr uses wifi profiles to setup/restore wifi adapter settings.
+It connects to meshr.net automatically if you wifi adapter is idle.
+     * Mesh-network compatibility.
+Meshr is compatible with the other Freifunk mesh networks.
+It runs automatic configuration when it is connected to know mesh-networks.
+     * Wide device compatibility.
+Meshr uses olsr routing protocol, which has wide compatibility: BSD, i386, Android, iPhone, Linux, Mac OSX, Win32.
+Meshr can be installed on local PC and remote router from the same installation file.
+No reflashing firmware required for routers when possible.
+     * Multilanguage support.
+     * Unified webinterface for all devices.
+Background working process.
+     * Minimum system requirements.
+Meshr software for routers can be installed on network drive (nfs or samba) or even to RAM (/tmp).
+       No flashdrive requirements.
+     * Zero-configuration.
 Meshr runs automatic configuration script during installation (it is ./defaults.bat script file in the installation folder).
-More info
+It does automatic geo-location during configuration..

-  Automatic updates
+     * Automatic updates.
 Meshr does checks for updates every 24 hours (it is ./update.bat script file).
 It checks release branch in git and downloads modified files if there are new ones.
 You can also run ./lib/update-master.bat batch file manually to update to the most recent version from master (pre-release) branch.
 It also updates ipkg software list.

+.

 ### How it works?